mozilla/data-docs/src/cookbooks/normandy_events.md

 Normandy events are described in detail in the [Firefox source tree docs][normandy-doc].

-Note that addon studies do not have branch information in the events table, since addons, not Normandy, are responsible for branch assignment.
+Addon studies do not have branch information in the events table, since addons, not Normandy, are responsible for branch assignment.
 For studies built with the [add-on utilities][`addon-utils`], branch assignments are published to the